Ushanka: History

-Hats with fur earflaps have been known for centuries, especially in the Balkan countries Serbia, Romania, Croatia, Bosnia and Herzegovina, North Macedonia, Bulgaria, as well as in Northeastern Italy, in the Julian March, Trieste, and surrounding areas where there has been a large Slavic population for centuries.
-Such hats are also seen in Nordic countries Sweden, Norway and Finland, in the Eurasian and European Slavic countries Russia, Ukraine, Slovenia, Poland, Moldova and in Caucasus region in Georgia and Armenia.
-The design of ushanka with a perfectly round crown was developed in the 17th century when in central and northern Russia a hat with earflaps called treukh was worn.
+Hats with fur earflaps have been known for centuries.
+The design of ushanka with a perfectly round crown was developed in the 17th century when in central and northern Russia a hat with two earflaps and a backflap called treukh ("three-eared") was worn.
 The modern ushanka design from 1917 is also inspired by the Norwegian norvezhka, a hat which was invented by Norwegian arctic explorers.
 The main difference from the treukh is that the earflaps of the norvezhka were much longer.
 In addition, Cossacks of the Kuban have influenced the design of modern Ushanka through interaction with peoples from Central Asia and Caucasus.

 In 1917 during the Russian Civil War, the ruler of Siberia, Aleksandr Kolchak, introduced a winter uniform hat, commonly referred to as a kolchakovka, c.
 1918.
 It was similar to the ushanka.
-In 1933, W. C. Fields wore a kolchakovka in the short film The Fatal Glass of Beer.
 However, Kolchak and the White Army lost the war, and their headgear was not adopted in the new Soviet Union.

 Red Army soldiers instead wore the budenovka, which was made of felt.
 It was designed to resemble historical bogatyr helmets, and did not provide much protection from the cold.

 During the Winter War against Finland, organizational failures and inadequate equipment left many Soviet troops vulnerable to cold, and many died of exposure.
 The Finnish army had much better equipment including an ushanka-style fur hat, the turkislakki M36, introduced in 1936.
 In 1939, shortly before the Winter War, the slightly improved turkislakki M39 was introduced, and is still in use today.
 After the Winter War, the Red Army received completely redesigned winter uniforms.
 Budenovkas were finally replaced with ushankas based on the Finnish example.
 Officers were issued fur ushankas; other ranks received ushankas made with plush or "fish fur".
-When they experienced the harsh Russian winter, for example during the Battle of Moscow, German soldiers started to wear ushankas and other Soviet-type winter gear, as their uniforms did not provide adequate protection.
-WW2 ushanka presented in the Army museum (Russia) and Saumur tank museum (France).
+When they experienced the harsh Russian winter, for example during the Battle of Moscow, German soldiers started to wear ushankas and other Soviet-type winter gear, as their uniforms did not provide adequate protection from the extreme cold.

-The ushanka became a symbol and media icon of the Soviet Union and later the Russian Federation.
-Photographs of U.S. President Gerald Ford wearing the cap during a 1974 visit to the Soviet Union were seen as a possible sign of détente.